quartiq/miniconf/README.md

 # Design

-Miniconf provides an easy-to-work-with API for quickly adding MQTT telemetry and settings configuration to any embedded project by leveraging MQTT.
-This allows any internet-connected device to quickly being up a telemetry and control interface with minimal implementation in the end-user application.
+Miniconf provides an easy-to-work-with API for quickly adding runtime-configured settings to any embedded project.
+This allows any internet-connected device to quickly bring up control interface with minimal implementation in the end-user application.

 MiniConf provides a `Miniconf` derive macro for creating a settings structure, e.g.:
 ```rust